Aimee Mann: 2008—2012: @#%&*! Smilers and Charmer

 In June 2008, Mann released her seventh album, @#%&*!
 Smilers.
 It features minimal electric guitar and an emphasis on keyboards.
 It debuted on the Billboard 200 at number 32 and on the Top Independent Albums chart at number 2. @#%&*!
 Smilers received mostly positive reviews, with AllMusic writing that it "pops with color, something that gives it an immediacy that's rare for an artist known for songs that subtly worm their way into the subconscious ...
 Smilers grabs a listener, never making him or her work at learning the record, as there are both big pop hooks and a rich sonic sheen."
 The artwork, by Gary Taxali, was nominated for the Grammy Award for Best Recording Package.

 In May 2011, Mann performed for President Barack Obama and Michelle Obama at a poetry seminar at the White House.
 She also appeared in a sketch for the Independent Film Channel series Portlandia.
 Mann played herself as a cleaner, explaining that she needs the second job to support herself.

 In 2012, Mann released her eighth solo album, Charmer, comprising songs based on the theme that personal charm should not always be trusted.
 One song, "Crazytown", is about an alcoholic "manic pixie dream girl".
-Two singles were released: "Charmer", with a music video directed by Tom Scharpling, and "Labrador", with a video featuring the actor Jon Hamm and references to Mann's music videos with 'Til Tuesday.
+Two singles were released: "Charmer", with a video directed by Tom Scharpling, and "Labrador", with a video featuring the actor Jon Hamm and references to Mann's music videos with 'Til Tuesday.
 In the same year, Mann contributed vocals to Steve Vai's album The Story of Light on "No More Amsterdam" and recorded the song "Two Horses" for the soundtrack of the film Tim and Eric's Billion Dollar Movie.
 Mann sang backing vocals on the 2013 Heidecker & Wood album Some Things Never Stay the Same.